As any pet lover knows, we will go above and beyond to make sure our pets are happy and healthy while we are away. That’s our fur baby!

 - This kind of business can be demanding.
 You may have to be available to your clients 24/7 which can take its toll on your physical and mental health.

-- The job can be pretty active, requiring you to be somewhere at certain times and doing certain activities.
+- The job can be pretty active, requiring you to be somewhere at certain times and do certain activities.
 If this doesn’t sound like something you’d enjoy, I recommend checking out my posts on freelancing on Fiverr or Upwork for projects that can be done at home.

 How long does it take to start a pet sitting business?